WARNING: The Dreaded Sign-up Form

 Ok, so I’m just going to say it; I dislike signup forms on websites.
 Yes, the dreaded sign up form.
 I have many discussions with our clients about this subject, and it seems to get a lot of attention.
-I’m not sure who started the trend, but man was it a bad trend to start.
+I’m not sure who started the trend, but I think some A/B testing should be in order.

 Now don’t get me wrong, because you're all ready saying, but I see them every where.
 Surely, people wouldn’t be adding them to their site, if they weren’t’ getting some results from it, right?
 And there’s the rub.
 See, the real question should be; what are they worth?

-See, I found your site during a Google search (good for you if you are on the first page, you have been doing your SEO homework), and wanted to see what you have to offer.
-I’m at your site for maybe five seconds and I get the ever so wonderful email signup.
-Except you have sweetened the deal by giving me a percentage off my next purchase.
+See, I found your site during a Google search (good for you if you are on the first page, you've been doing your SEO homework), and wanted to see why I need your product.
+I’m at your site for maybe fifteen seconds (or less) and I get the ever so wonderful email signup.
+You've even sweetened the deal by giving me five dollars off my next purchase.
 What to do?
-For starters, I’m not ready to make the decision on whether I want to be on your mailing list, as I’ve only been on your site for five seconds.
+For starters, I’m not ready to make the decision on whether I want to be on your mailing list, as I’ve only been on your site for less than fifteen seconds.
 And that sweet offer you dangled in front of me, doesn’t mean anything, because guess what, I haven’t had time to decide if I even what to purchase from you.
-Honestly, right now, I’m a little ticked-off that you have already forced my hand.
-At that moment, if I add my email, I will also get the not-so-glorious task of waiting for the barrage of emails, all the while, hoping you have an easy way to unsubscribe from them.
+Honestly, right now, I’m a little ticked-off that you have all ready forced my hand.
+If I add my email, I will also get the not-so-glorious task of waiting for the barrage of emails, all the while, hoping you have an easy way to unsubscribe from them.
 Not a good way to start a conversation, never mind a relationship.

 I like to think of it like this.
 When you walk up to a person that you meet for the first time.
 You don’t say, “hi, my name is Robert, can I have your phone number, or email address.
 Not only would people look at your funny, they would probably walk away, thinking this guy is nuts, if he thinks I’m just going to give him my phone number.
 Are you kidding me, we just met?
 I don’t know him.